-Each employee may be allowed up to 10 minutes per day, prior to the end of any assigned shift, during which to clean up.
+Each employee shall be given up to 10 minutes per day, prior to end of any assigned shift, during which to clean up, provided that the relief operator is available to replace the employee who wishes to clean up.
 Cleanup shall be scheduled according to work requirements.
-Work shall not cease prior to the 10-minute cleanup period.
-The employee may leave the premises when cleanup is completed.
+Work shall not cease prior to the 10-minute clean-up period.
+The employee may leave the premises when cleanup is completed and the relief operator is on the premises.
+Example: Operator A is to be relieved from shift by Operator B. Operator A is allowed to cease work and clean up 10 minutes prior to the end of the shift only when Operator B is on the premises and ready to replace Operator A.